 There are so many interests and hobbies that can enhance your CV, these are just a few common examples.
-The main thing is to put yourself in an employer’s shoes and think about what skills or personality traits they can see from your interests.
+The main thing is to put yourself in an employer's shoes and personality traits they can see from your interests.
 As long as your hobbies include relevant skills that are transferable to the role you are applying for, they should be on your CV.

 About the Author

 CareerExperts is the go-to career advice site for professional development tips, management and leadership innovation and job search advice.
-They use their wealth of expertise and experience to help other success-seekers achieve their career goals.
+They use their wealth and expertise to help other success seekers achieve their career goals.

 thnaks for the post